lunalite/UITestLearning/README.md

 ## Updates
 ### 7 March 2018
 * Added NA for btnclasses that aren't within the field.
+* Fixed learning for wide n deep model.

 ### 6 March 2018
 * Changes to the way idslabel are being formulated to improve accuracy.
 * Added function to save and load np so as to reduce debugging time